Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Employment no longer qualifies for LA

 Until about August 2023 it was possible to obtain LA while employed.
 Since September 2023 the situation changed drastically.
-Employment is no longer considered a suitable argument.
-The consulate directly responds: "The applicant did not demonstrate professional experience as a liberal professional."
+Employment no longer counts as suitable justification.
+The consulate explicitly responds: "The applicant did not demonstrate professional experience as a self-employed person."
 You must demonstrate freelance activity or entrepreneurship.

 Financial requirements